The Town of Ponoka released its 2019 annual report to the community last month.

 A three-year road rehabilitation project in the southwest industrial park was also started in 2019.

-The town hosted several community events in 2019, including the Snow Much Family Fun event as part of the Ponoka Festival of Trees, Family Day festivities at the arena and aquaplex, and the fifth annual Ponoka Day in the Park.
+The town hosted several community events in 2019, including Family Day festivities at the arena and aquaplex, and the fifth annual Ponoka Day in the Park, and sponsored the Snow Much Family Fun event that was part of the Ponoka Festival of Trees.

 The full report is posted on www.ponoka.ca.